balena-io-experimental/Hello.Net/README.md

-# A barebones resin.io project to demonstrate running .NET using C# code
+##A barebones resin.io project to demonstrate running .NET using C# code

 ## Usage

 This is a [resin.io](http://resin.io) application.
 Clone it, push it to your resin endpoint and you're good to go!

+###Notice:

+This application only installs mono-runtime that allows running .NET application on Raspbian OS.

+If you want to install the complete version of Mono includes Mono runtime, develoment tools and all libraries to build and deploy .NET application directly on
+Raspberry Pi.
+You can change (view Dockerfile)

+*RUN sudo apt-get install -y mono-runtime

+Into

+*RUN sudo apt-get install -y mono-complete

+Then you can build and deploy your code on Raspberry Pi.

 ## Parts